 When you get out of bed in the morning, you expect to feel refreshed and ready for a new day.
 If this is not your experience, if your mornings feel slow and unproductive, it could be that a breathing sleep disorder is standing between you and quality sleep.
 Breathing sleep disorders are not uncommon.
 They are usually mistaken for chronic snoring and nothing more.
 This can make it difficult to find the true cause of symptoms like daytime sleepiness, lack of concentration, and other problems.
 At The Hills Dental spa, patients can discover the connection between their symptoms and their nighttime breathing patterns.
-More importantly, they can find the relief that they need.
-Call 737-248-0672 to get in touch with Dr. Kevin Winters and his talented dental team today!

-What is a Sleep Breathing Disorder?
+What Is A Sleep Breathing Disorder?

 Sleep-related breathing disorders are described as conditions in which a person has difficulty breathing when they sleep.
 According to the American Academy of Sleep Medicine, there are several types and subtypes of sleep breathing disorders.
 Each may vary in severity, symptoms, causes, and treatment options.
 The most common sleep breathing disorders are snoring and sleep apnea.
 Some sleep breathing disorders, including chronic snoring, may have minimal impact on general health and well-being.
 Some may have potentially serious implications if the balance of oxygen and carbon dioxide in the blood is significantly disrupted.